 Accommodation doesn’t have to take a large chunk out of your budget.
 One of the best low cost options is to pitch up a tent!
 Camping under the night sky is so thrilling and there’s no better feeling than opening the zip of your tent out onto a misty morning sunrise over the rolling Dorset hills and making a hot cup of tea on the stove.
 And one thing’s for sure in Dorset, you’re always guaranteed a fabulous countryside view!

-If you’re looking for something a little sturdier than canvas but still want to save on your accommodation budget, take a look at our special offers page where you can pick up some fantastic deals or consider travelling in the winter months, when the prices will be lowest (and it will be quieter about too!).
+If you’re looking for something a little sturdier than canvas but still want to save on your accommodation budget, take a look at our special offers page where you can pick up some fantastic deals.
+Alternatively, consider travelling off-peak (October to May), when prices will be lower (and it will be quieter too!).

 Not just for young people, hostels are also a great way to save on cash and the properties in Dorset are clean, stylish and modern; an option definitely worth considering.